Building Beatkerri

 Building BeatKerri: From Burnout to Browser Beats

-Then one day, while playing around with a step sequencer in a song I was working on, I thought: What if this was a game?
+One day, while messing around with a step sequencer in a track I was working on, a thought slipped in:

 The Birth of BeatKerri